 We are one of the busiest Residential Property Solicitors in Coventry and Warwickshire.

 Our reputation for excellence in quickly and effectively managing residential property sales and purchases is known throughout the area.

 You can be confident that by instructing us, your property sale or purchase will run smoothly.

 We are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with streamlined, modern, and highly effective residential property advice and representation.
-Our years of experience in conveyancing law means we have a robust reputation for excellence with the UK’s best Barristers and Queen’s Counsel, Estate Agents, Independent Financial Advisers, Surveyors, and Mortgage Brokers who can bring additional support to our Residential Conveyancing Department if required.
+Our years of experience in conveyancing law means we have a robust reputation for excellence with the UK’s best Barristers and King’s Counsel, Estate Agents, Independent Financial Advisers, Surveyors, and Mortgage Brokers who can bring additional support to our Residential Conveyancing Department if required.

 How we work